Bulgari: 1950s and 1960s: Colour revolution and Dolce Vita

-In the 1950s, some of Bulgari best-known clients included Elizabeth Taylor, Anna Magnani, Ingrid Bergman and Gina Lollobrigida as Rome earned a reputation as "Hollywood on the Tiber" with the Cinecittà studios.
+In the 1950s, some of Bulgari's best-known clients included Elizabeth Taylor, Anna Magnani, Ingrid Bergman and Gina Lollobrigida as Rome earned a reputation as "Hollywood on the Tiber" with the Cinecittà studios.

 At the same time, Bulgari went to a new style.
 The post-war boom saw a return to precious materials, particularly white metals covered in diamonds.
 In the 1950s, Bulgari launched its first floral brooches—called en tremblant because of their trembling diamond corollas.
 At the end of the 1950s, Bulgari began to establish its motifs, introducing structured, symmetrical shapes in yellow gold set with brilliant gems—chosen for their colour rather than intrinsic value.
 Among these multi-hued jewels, cabochon cuts were another innovation.
 These new pieces were a significant departure from classical Parisian design.

+As one of the pioneers in using vibrant colored gemstones, Bulgari further demonstrated its craftsmanship in the 1960s with intricate designs like the Serpenti collection, where colorful enamel and stones, including rubies and diamonds, were meticulously fitted into the serpent's scales to create a vibrant and detailed finish.

 After Giorgio's death in 1966, his son Gianni led the company as co-chief executive with his cousin Marina.
+Designer and heir to the jewelry legacy, Marina Bulgari, also known as Marina B, died on 14 February 2024 in Rome, at the age of 93.

 1970s: Eclectic creativity and global expansion

 During the 1970s, Bulgari stores opened in New York, Geneva, Monte Carlo and Paris.
 This era marks the beginning of the Group's international expansion, with Gianni as chairman and CEO.
-A number of new motifs made their debut as well—jewels became recognisable for their angular forms, strong colours, oval elements with cabochons, chains and maxi sautoirs, whilst the predominant use of yellow gold made precious pieces feel all the more wearable, and became known as a Bulgari trademark.
+A number of new motifs made their debut as well—jewels became recognisable for their angular forms, strong colours, oval elements with cabochons, chains and maxi sautoirs, while the predominant use of yellow gold made precious pieces feel all the more wearable, and became known as a Bulgari trademark.
 In 1977, Bulgari entered the world of horlogerie with the launch of the BVLGARI BVLGARI watch.
 At the time, Gianni led a complete overhaul of the company, focusing on product design.